oasisprotocol/old-docs/src/operators/stake-management.md

 We can configure our account to take a commission on staking rewards given to our node(s).
-The commission rate must be within bounds, which you also configure.
+The commission rate must be within bounds, which we can also configure.

 Let's generate a transaction to (i) tell everyone that our bounds allow us to set any rate (0%-100%) and that (ii) we'll take 50%.